jacksenechal/labrador/controller-create/README.md

 # Terraform and Ansible Controller Node
-Node that can be deploy as a controller node to deploy infrastructure using Terraform with Ansible.
+Node that can be deployed as a controller-unit to deploy infrastructure using Terraform with Ansible.

 It does have an instance role attached to it with fine-grained permissions to what it can deploy.

 ## Requires

+Create the S3 bucket and the Dynamo DB table needed for the remote backend remote.
 Create a terraform.tfvars with the following entries:

 ```